REATA PHARMACEUTICALS, INC. (NASDAQ: RETA) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Reata Pharmaceuticals, Inc. (NASDAQ: RETA)

 NEW YORK, Dec.
-21, 2021 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired securities, and/or sold put options of Reata Pharmaceuticals, Inc. ("Reata" or the "Company") (NASDAQ: RETA) between November 9, 2020 and December 8, 2021, inclusive (the "Class Period").
+27, 2021 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired securities, and/or sold put options of Reata Pharmaceuticals, Inc. (“Reata” or the “Company”) ( RETA) between November 9, 2020 and December 8, 2021, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Eastern District of Texas and alleges violations of the Securities Exchange Act of 1934.

 If you purchased or otherwise acquired Reata securities and/or sold put options, and/or would like to discuss your legal rights and options, please visit Reata Pharmaceuticals Inc Shareholder Class Action Lawsuit or contact Joe Seidman toll free at (877) 779-1414 or [email protected].